boschresearch/pylife/README.md

 ## Status

-pyLife-2.0.0 has been released.
+pyLife-2.0.1 has been released.
 That means that for the time being we hope that we will not introduce *breaking* changes.
 That does not mean that the release is stable finished and perfect.
-We will do small improvements, especially with respect to documentation in the upcoming months and release them frequently as 2.0.x releases.
+We will do small improvements, especially with respect to documentation in the upcoming months and release them as 2.0.x releases.
 Once we have noticeable feature additions we will come up with a 2.x.0 release.
 No ETA about that.

 ## Contents